 He returned to WCW, as a color commentator and creative force, taking part in the company’s hottest era.
 Once again, Dusty found himself on the other end of a war with McMahon.
 And once again, despite a valiant effort, yet another promotion from down south fell victim to the New York powerhouse.

-Dusty would, in one last ride, would challenge McMahon again as part of TNA.
+Dusty would, in one last ride, challenge McMahon again as part of TNA.
 He fired a few comical shots towards Stamford, before eventually hanging up his six shooter and making peace.
 He signed a WWE Legends deal in 2005, was inducted in to their Hall of Fame in 2007, and remained with the promotion in some capacity until his death.

 His two sons, Dustin and Cody, inducted their legendary father in to McMahon’s Magical Hall of Fame that night.
 For a family that often had distance and some hard feelings between them, it was clearly an emotional moment for all three.
 And despite all his fame and great achievements, it was surely one of the happiest days of the three-time NWA World Champion’s life.
 After a wild and woolly life on the road chasing The American Dream, it seemed as if Dusty, the man, had finally found peace